 There are 3 sampling stations identified for groundwater quality.
-Geographical coordinates of stations were obtained using GPS and the water quality in-situ measurements in each station were done using a water quality checker and collected water samples were analyzed through DENR-accredited laboratories.
+Geographical coordinates of stations were obtained using GPS and the water quality in-situ measurements in each station were measured using a water quality checker.
+Collected water samples were analyzed through DENR-accredited laboratory.